jyoung4242/particle-2/readme.md

 a Vector(x: 0, y:0) object that determines the overall location (x)(y) of the DOM object that will emit the particles

+#### emittingPoint

+a Vector(x: 0, y:0) object that determines the overall location (x)(y) of the point of emission in the emitter region, if "point" is selected as shape this is an offset to the x,y location of the emitter

 #### emitRate

 number - in milliseconds that defines the emission rate for particles on an enabled emitter...